Last Updated on 2025-11-12 by Claudia Bastos

 Mexidos / formigos

-Mexidos or Formigos is a Christmas dessert from the region of Minho in the North of Portugal.
+Mexidos or Formigos is a Christmas dessert from the Minho region in the North of Portugal.
 It is a simple dessert made with bread, pine nuts, honey, raisins, dried fruit, Port Wine, lemon peel, and cinnamon.
 To cook it, you must boil the wine with the honey and lemon peel, then add the dried fruit and the bread.
 In the end, decorate with cinnamon.

 Bolo de Mel, Madeira